 - Try to stay out of the sun when its rays are strongest.
 The sun’s rays are usually the most dangerous between 10 a.m. and 4 p.m.
 Keep in mind, though, that the sun can reach you even on cloudy days and in the shade.

 - Wear protective clothing, such as a wide-brimmed hat, long-sleeved shirt, and long pants.

-- Follow the directions on your sunscreen and check the expiration date.
+- Follow the directions on your sunscreen, and check the expiration date.
 Sunscreen without an expiration date will last no more than three years.
 Sunscreen will not last as long if it is stored in very hot or very cold temperatures.

 - You need 1 ounce of sunscreen — about the size of a ping-pong ball — every time.
-Reapply after two hours and after swimming or sweating.
-That means a tube of 3 to 5 ounces might be enough for you for just one day at the beach.
+Put it on 15 minutes before you go out.
 Rub sunscreen in well, and don’t forget spots you might miss, like your ears, under bathing suit straps, and the back of your neck.

-What about tanning indoors?
+What about tanning beds and sunless tanning? top

-Content last reviewed October 13, 2010
+Content last reviewed April 15, 2014